 (Griswold Mfg.
 Co., Erie, PA)

 Made 1914 to 1940.
 Likely chosen as a generic, patriotic name.
-Different designs vary trademark placement or add Wagner stylized logo, but all were of outside heat ring design.
+Different designs vary in trademark placement or add the Wagner stylized logo, but all were of outside heat ring design.
 Online sellers occasionally erroneously claim the National brand was a predecessor of Wagner, perhaps the result of confusion with an unrelated brand of steel skillets seen marked National.

 (Wapak Hollow Ware Co., Wapakoneta, OH)